walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-NATIVE.md

 This is operator-assisted protocol testing, not transaction-consent UI, browser-mediated DC API delivery, formal SCA qualification or an unattended CI mode.
 The iOS synthetic physical fixture is separate; this live bridge currently supports Android only.

+The current issuer requires an accepted wallet-provider key attestation before issuing an SCA credential.
+Until that prerequisite succeeds, a payment run will not reach the device authentication prompt.
+See the [current evidence](ITB-BASELINE.md) before starting an operator-assisted run.

 ## Run

 1. Build and install `:waltid-libraries:protocols:waltid-openid4vc-wallet-mobile:assembleAndroidDeviceTest` with `-PenableAndroidBuild=true`.
 Record the source revision, any working-tree patch, and the test APK SHA-256.
 Use a physical phone with strong biometrics enrolled and a screen lock.
 Explicitly select its ADB serial.